domschrei/mallob/README.md

 **Mal**leable **Lo**ad **B**alancer.
 **M**ultitasking **A**gi**l**e **Lo**gic **B**lackbox.
-SAT Solving for the cloud.
+Award-winning SAT Solving for the cloud.

 ## Overview

-mallob is a platform for the massively parallel and distributed processing of malleable jobs.
+mallob is a platform for massively parallel and distributed processing of malleable jobs, handling their scheduling and load balancing.
 Malleability means that the CPU resources allotted to a job may vary _during its execution_ depending on the system's overall load.
-In its current orientation, mallob features multitasking massively parallel SAT solving "on demand" as an application.
+Its current principal (and only) application is massively parallel and distributed multi-tasking SAT solving "on demand".

-The system is fully decentralized and features highly randomized dynamic malleable load balancing realized over message passing (MPI).
+The system is fully decentralized and features randomized dynamic malleable load balancing realized over message passing (MPI).
 When a new job arrives in the system, it will randomly bounce through the system (corresponding to a random walk) until an idle process adopts it and becomes the job's initial "root" process.
 Then, with the job dynamically updating its demand, the job may receive additional nodes which form a binary tree rooted at the initial process as their central means of communication.